ShreyasTantri/Array-Methods-Assignment/README.md

 * Strengthen Swift array skills
 * Learn to choose the correct array method for a given problem
 * Gain fluency with functional programming patterns in Swift
-* Write clear, idiomatic, and testable playground code
+* Write clear and testable playground code

 ---